Laccaria bicolor: Taxonomy

 It was initially described as a subspecies of Laccaria laccata by French mycologist René Maire in 1937, before being raised to species rank by P.D.
 Orton in 1960.
 Like others in its genus it has the common name of 'Deceiver', because of its propensity to fade and become hard to identify.

 Description

 The cap is 2–4.5 cm across, convex to flat, and with a central navel.
 It is often incurved at the margin, and is various shades of ochraceous-buff, and tan, depending on moisture content.
+Young specimens are quite vividly colored, but more often are found duller in appearance.
 The fibrillose stipe is the same color, and with a distinct lilac down towards the base.
 The flesh is whitish, tinged with pink, or ochraceous, and has no apparent distinctive smell, or taste.
 The gills are pale lilac at first, fading paler.
 The spores are white.
-The picture on the right shows young specimens with quite vivid coloration.
-More often, they are found duller in appearance.